FPC IS 150!

-2023 marks First Presbyterian Church's sesquicentennial (our 150th anniversary!) as we honor our past, celebrate our present, and look toward our future.
+2023 marked First Presbyterian Church's sesquicentennial (our 150th anniversary!) as we honor our past, celebrate our present, and look toward our future.
 We celebrated this milestone on May 21, 2023, with a special worship service and celebration.
-We will continue to celebrate our 150th anniversary throughout the year.

 The history of First Presbyterian Church parallels the development of the City of Fort Worth and Texas Christian University.
 In October of 1870, the Presbytery of Central Texas of the Presbyterian Church U.S. (Southern) named a committee to look into the formation of a new church in Fort Worth.
 Five to ten Presbyterians had been gathering regularly in a room over Knight's Livery Stable at 3rd and Calhoun Streets.
 They were organized as the First Presbyterian Church (FPC) on May 25, 1873.
 In 1877, the church called its first pastor, the Reverend W.W.
 Brim, and built a small frame structure on Jones Street, between 1st and 2nd Streets.
 In the summer of 1878, a young man by the name of Stevens, a recent graduate of Trinity University with plans to attend seminary, came through Fort Worth on horseback selling magazine subscriptions.
 He stayed at the Daniel Hotel and learned of the hopes for a new Cumberland Church.
 He was invited to stay in Fort Worth and preach to the small congregation, and on September 15, 1878, the Cumberland Presbyterian Church of Fort Worth was organized.
 Stevens immediately approached the membership and raised $1,500 for the first building to be built at 5th and Taylor Streets.